 “Is there anything I can do to help?”
 Like, talk some sense into your granddaughter?

 Oliva’s eyes flash at me before she turns away.
 “I’ll grab more wine from the bar.”
 Which must be in another part of the house because she disappears.

 I study Therese’s straight back.
 Her hands are on either side of the dish she took out of the oven, but she hasn’t moved.

 “I should have told you about the situation before you flew all the way here, Jake.
 The truth about the real estate I mean.”

 When she turns to face me, I give her a smile that I hope is encouraging.
-I’d only just met her, but I feel an affinity for this elegant woman.
+I’d only just met her, but I feel an affinity for this elegant, kind woman.